New York City Police Department Auxiliary Police: Training and authority

 Auxiliary Police recruits must pass an 18-week, 140 hour "Auxiliary Police Basic Training Course".

 Auxiliary recruits are required by the New York State Municipal Police Training Council to undergo and pass this training course before they become Auxiliary Police officers.
 The training given in this course includes training in penal law, police science, discipline, radio use, defensive tactics, unarmed self-defense, self-defense with a straight wood baton, physical training, chemical training, first aid, handcuffing techniques, and arrest procedures.

-In 2008, the NYPD revised the training course to include training in location and use of pressure points, dealing with domestic violence situations, firearm safety, and terrorism awareness.
+In 2008, the NYPD was mandated by the state to increase the hours of training and the training was revised to include training in location and use of pressure points, dealing with domestic violence situations, firearm safety, and terrorism awareness.
 A written and physical exam is given at the end of training.

-Upon the completion of the Basic Training Course, the physical exam, and the written exam, probationary Auxiliary Police officers are issued their shield and police identification card along with their baton and initial uniform allowance voucher.
+Upon the completion of the Basic Training Course, the physical exam, and the written exam, probationary Auxiliary Police officers receive a peace officer training certificate from the NYS Municipal Police Training Council (MPTC) and are issued their shield and police identification card along with their baton and initial uniform allowance voucher.

 Probationary Auxiliary Police officers must patrol with a field training officer.

-All Auxiliary Police officers are required by New York State to pass an annual refresher course in the use of force with the straight baton, arrest procedures, and law in order to maintain their status.
+All Auxiliary Police officers are listed in the NYS registry of peace officers and are required by New York State to pass an annual refresher course in the use of force with the straight baton, arrest procedures, and law in order to maintain their status as Auxiliary Police Officers and to maintain their NYS MPTC peace officer training certificate.